cisco/mindmeld/docs/source/quickstart.rst

 Today's commercial voice and chat assistants guide users through a conversational interaction in order to find information or accomplish a task.
 The steps in each conversational interaction are called 'dialogue states'.
 A dialogue state defines the form of response which is appropriate for each step in an interaction as well as other logic that must be invoked to determine the desired response.
 Each application relies on a set of dialogue state handlers which define the logic and response required for every supported dialogue state.

 At the core of every conversational application resides a dialogue manager.
 The dialogue manager is responsible for analyzing each incoming request and assigning it to a specific dialogue state handler to execute required logic and return a response.
 The task of mapping each incoming request to the appropriate dialogue state is often referred to as 'dialogue state tracking'.
-While applying large-scale machine learning techiniques for dialogue state tracking is an active area of research today, nearly all commercial applications rely heavily on rule-based approaches to map incoming requests to the correct dialogue state.
+While applying large-scale machine learning techiniques for dialogue state tracking is an active area of research today, nearly all commercial applications rely heavily on rule-based and pattern-matching approaches to map incoming requests to the correct dialogue state.

 MindMeld Workbench provides advanced and flexible capabilities for dialogue state tracking.
 It offers a flexible syntax for defining the rules and patterns each incoming request must match in order to be assigned to a specific dialogue state.
-In addition, Workbench is fully extensible and can accommodate any custom logic when MindMeld's built-in pattern matching engine will not suffice.
+In addition, Workbench is fully extensible and can accommodate any custom logic to supplement MindMeld's built-in pattern matching capabilities.

 Specify the Superset of Dialogue States
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~